doda25-team24/operation/README.md

 Once both services are up:

-- Open the frontend in your browser:
+- Open the frontend in the browser:
   **http://localhost:8080/sms**

 - The backend (model-service) is reachable inside the Docker network as: